-Unsung, rode-hard-and-put-away-wet chamipion of civilization.
+Unsung, rode-hard-and-put-away-wet champion of civilization.
 Stubborn as twenty mules wired in parallel.

 He missed this boat.
 An sister taught him to read, herself having learned from local nuns.
 From what I later learned of Don Felipe, this may have taken as much as fifteen minutes.
-He turned out to be beyond bright and to have, if not a photographic memory, something very close to it.
+He turned out to be exceeedingly bright and to have, if not a photographic memory, something very close to it.
 He somehow got into a Catholic seminary at age ten, and stayed for four years.
 When he had to leave at fourteen, due to illness, he comfortably read both Spanish and Latin.
-Did I mention that he was smart?

 Violeta appeared.
 By this time they still weren’t even almost economically middle class, but neither were they hungry or insecure.

 Don Felipe was not an ideal father but, given the circumstances, pretty near.
 He did not suffer fools, gladly or at all, or suffer much of anybody else.
 He roared and bellowed a lot, but never hit anyone.
 He had been hit and, I suppose, had found it unsatisfactory.
 He taught Violeta to read.
-This may have taken an afternoon.
-I don’t know.
-It assuredly did not take long.
+It did not take long.
 Teaching a very smart and interested little girl to read an almost perfectly phonetic language of only a couple of dozen letters is not a work of ages.

 Violeta.
-Figured her kid wasn’t going to grow up as a street-corner dirtball.
+Figured her kid wasn’t going to grow up as a street urchin.
 Didn’t, neither.

 She decided that she wanted a university education.
-Back then, it wasn’t done, certainly not by girls, certainly not by girls from poor families in Polanco.
+Back then, it wasn’t much done, certainly not by girls, certainly not by girls from poor families in Polanco.
 Well, almost certainly.
 Don Felipe had no objections.
 She would have to work her way through, and set out doing so.
 It helped that tuition was free due to a governmental desire to encourage education.

-This, you might think, gave Natalia a splendid chance to grow up as unhappy, half-educated, angry, and Prozac-addicted as an American latchkey.
+This, you might think, gave Natalia a splendid chance to grow up as an unhappy, half-educated, angry, and Prozac-addicted as an American latchkey.
 It probably did.
-Vi, however, is a nonconformist.
+Vi, however, had other ideas.
 She taught Natalia to read.
 Hoo-ah, thought Natalia , esto es buen juju.
 She began to read every book she could get her hands on.
 To this day she would read the New York phone book in cuneiform if nothing else were available.

 At one point, Vi found herself without any income at all.
 I forget why.
 This was before she worked in the office of one of the big political parties, decided it was un nido de serpients, a nest of snakes, said to hell with it, and went to Ajijic to teach Spanish to gringos.
 Anyway, without income, perforce they stayed in their small apartment, living on very slight savings, beans, and tortillas.
 And they read.
 The International Book Fair, a big deal in Guad, was in swing.
 On the last day, prices drop hugely because the publishing houses don’t want to pack up remainders.
 They bought some twenty books for ten pesos each, sort of a buck.

-I guess Vi forgot to tell Nata that she was oppressed, exploited, pitiable, trapped in an impoverished and mistreated underclass, suffering from injustice and discrimination and prejudice and such.
+I guess Vi forgot to tell Nata that she was oppressed, exploited, pitiable, trapped in an impoverished and mistreated underclass, suffering from injustice and discrimination and prejudice.
 Apparently if you don’t think you are in an underclass, you aren’t.
 Natalia entered, as her mother earlier had, that social class that has nothing to do with money and everything to do with education, brains, morals, and manners.
-If, at a reception at the White House, I introduced Natalia as the daughter of the Mexican ambassador, on vacation from Harvard, there would be nothing in her bearing, her Spanish, her manners or, God knows, her schooling to indicate that she was a ghetto kid.
+If, at a reception at the White House, I introduced Natalia as the daughter of the Mexican ambassador, on vacation from Harvard, there would be nothing in her bearing, her Spanish, her manners or her schooling to indicate that she was a ghetto kid.

 The diet of beans, books, and tortillas produced fascinating results.
 When Vi and I were preparing for a trip to Spain, we mentioned to Don Felipe that we would pass through Sevilla.
 “The capital of Andalucia.
 You ought to go to Tanger.”
 We planned to, we said, and return thorough Granada.
 “You have to go to the Alhambra.
 It’s where St. John of the Cross wrote his Meditations.”
 Natalia’s response was, “That’s where Washington Irving wrote Tales of the Alhambra” How many American college grads have even heard of Andalucia?
 The Alhambra?
 Wasshington Irving?
 (Wasn’t he the first president…?)